vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 much time left before a bunch of work-related meetings.
 By the time the meetings ended, it was too late to go jogging, so I skipped jogging for the day.

+## 2025-06-30: short at-home jogging due to time constraints and scheduling issues

+On Monday 2025-06-30, I did at-home jogging due to time constraints and scheduling issues: I had a work meeting and other work-related items and other items in the morning, but I also wanted to do eggplant meal prep prior to my first meal.
+By jogging at home and doing a shorter duration, I was able to reduce my time spent jogging and start the eggplant meal prep sooner.